 Small businesses are the lifeblood of our nation's workforce.
 We depend on them to keep local communities and economies thriving, which in turn boosts our national economy.
 But in the current fiscal climate, many of them are having a hard time turning a profit.
-Now is a better time than ever to help them get back on their feet, and scientific opinion polling reveals small business owners in New Mexico believe protecting their region's natural assets is one way we can enhance the financial success of small businesses and local economies.
+Now is a better time than ever to help them get back on their feet, and scientific opinion polling reveals small business owners in Nevada believe protecting their region's natural assets is one way we can enhance the financial success of small businesses and local economies.
 Furthermore, a sizable majority of them find the president's 'all-of-the-above' energy development strategy appealing but would be even more supportive if it ensures protection of those public lands.

-The poll reveals the important role public lands often play in small business owners' decisions to open businesses in New Mexico.
-Two in five agree that when choosing where to live and own a business, access to outdoor opportunities provided by parks and public lands is a large factor, with 3 in 10 strongly agreeing.
-Of all the reasons behind someone's decision about where to start a business, it speaks volumes that more than one-third attribute a large part of their reason to public lands.
-Similarly, 36% of owners feel their state's national parks, forests, monuments and wildlife habitats are not only an essential part of the outdoor culture and quality of life, but also one of the reasons they do business there.
+The poll reveals the important role public lands often play in small business owners' decisions to open businesses in Nevada.
+Two in five agree that when choosing where to live and own a business, access to outdoor opportunities provided by parks and public lands is a large factor.
+Of all the reasons behind someone's decision about where to start a business, it speaks volumes that nearly half (42%) attribute a large part of their reason to public lands.
+Similarly, 38% of owners feel their state's national parks, forests, monuments and wildlife habitats are not only an essential part of the outdoor culture and quality of life, but also one of the reasons they do business there.

-With regard to the president's proposal of an all-of-the-above energy strategy, which promotes development of various energy sources including solar, wind, natural gas, coal and more, a broad threequarters are in favor.
+With regards to the president's proposal of an all-of-the-above energy strategy, which promotes development of various energy sources including solar, wind, natural gas and more, a broad four-fifths are in favor.
 But this policy becomes even more attractive to them if it takes steps to ensure some areas remain accessible to visitors and free of development.
-New Mexico owners are three times more likely than less to support an all-of-the-above strategy that takes that extra step.
+Nevada owners are three-and-a-half times more likely (than less) to support an all-of-the-above strategy that takes that extra step.

-With this in mind, it's not surprising four out of five small business owners in New Mexico support designating additional public lands as national monuments, and more than half agree protecting public lands by designating new national monuments and national parks would positively impact small business opportunities tied to public lands.
-By greater than a 5:1 ratio, New Mexico small business owners believe protecting public lands would positively (rather than negatively) impact local jobs and the economy.
-In addition, three-quarters believe we can protect land and water, maintain a strong economy and create local jobs all at once.
+With this in mind, it's not surprising three-fourths of small business owners in Nevada support designating additional public lands as national monuments, and more than half agree protecting public lands by designating new national monuments and national parks would positively impact small business opportunities tied to public lands.
+By a 5:1 ratio, Nevada small business owners believe protecting public lands would have a positive impact on local jobs and the economy.
+In addition, 83% believe we can protect land and water, maintain a strong economy and create local jobs all at once.

 This was not just a poll of owners whose income is related to outdoor activities.
-In fact, only 10% report their revenue is tied to open space in some way, such as selling outdoor equipment, offering bike tours or even just owning a business near a touristy outdoor area.
-Moreover, respondents were politically diverse: 55% identified as Republican or independent-leaning Republican, 35% identified as Democrat or independent-leaning Democrat and 8% identified as independent.
+In fact, only 11% report their revenue is tied to open space in some way, such as selling outdoor equipment, offering bike tours or even just owning a business near a touristy outdoor area.
+Moreover, respondents were politically diverse: 52% identified as Republican or independent-leaning Republican, 36% identified as Democrat or independent-leaning Democrat and 6% identified as independent.

-This poll reflects an Internet survey of 400 small business owners in New Mexico, Arizona, Colorado and Nevada, drawn from Research Now Panel and conducted by Greenberg Quinlan Rosner Research for Small Business Majority.
-Fifty-three New Mexico small business owners were polled.
+This poll reflects an Internet survey of 400 small business owners in Nevada, Arizona, Colorado and New Mexico, drawn from Research Now Panel and conducted by Greenberg Quinlan Rosner Research for Small Business Majority.
+Eighty-six Nevada small business owners were polled.